opentargets/platform-etl-openfda-faers/README.md

 | 1.1.2 | Feb 2021 | Removing duplicates. |

 # Copyright
-Copyright 2014-2018 Biogen, Celgene Corporation, EMBL - European Bioinformatics Institute, GlaxoSmithKline, Takeda Pharmaceutical Company and Wellcome Sanger Institute
+Copyright 2014-2024 EMBL - European Bioinformatics Institute, Genentech, GSK, MSD, Pfizer, Sanofi and Wellcome Sanger Institute

 This software was developed as part of the Open Targets project.
 For more information please see: http://www.opentargets.org